bahmutov/todomvc-express/README.md

 Any new todo, or click leads to the form submission and new page rendering.

+## Use

+You can clone this repo and start the server locally

+    npm start

+The open `localhost:3000` to play with the application.
+Local data is saved in `todos.json`.
+The Express server itself is defined in file [src/app.js](src/app.js) that you can reuse from other environments

 ## Related

 I have written a couple of modules that help with TodoMVC applications.